keras-team/keras-io/examples/vision/md/image_classification_efficientnet_fine_tuning.md

 available on Colab).
 This might make it sounds easy to simply train EfficientNet on any dataset wanted from scratch.
-However, training EfficientNet on smaller datasets, especially those with lower resolution like CIFAR-100, faces the significant challenge of overfitting or getting trapped in local extrema.
+However, training EfficientNet on smaller datasets, especially those with lower resolution like CIFAR-100, faces the significant challenge of overfitting.

-Hence traning from scratch requires very careful choice of hyperparameters and is difficult to find suitable regularization.
+Hence training from scratch requires very careful choice of hyperparameters and is difficult to find suitable regularization.
 It would also be much more demanding in resources.
-Plotting the training and validation accuracy makes it clear that validation accuracy stagnates at very low value.
+Plotting the training and validation accuracy makes it clear that validation accuracy stagnates at a low value.

 ```python